Clear My Record

 Using Jotform allowed the team to quickly design a questionnaire that would take in information about an individual’s criminal record and output a properly formatted PDF file ready for printing and submission.

-Throughout 2022 and 2023, the team have deployed this prototype at 7 expungement clinics across Kansas, gathering data and to inform an iterative development process.
-To date the tool has been used to process 229 applications for 124 individuals.
+Throughout 2022 and 2023, the team have deployed this prototype at 10 expungement clinics across Kansas, gathering data and to inform an iterative development process.
+As of the end of September 2023, the tool has been used to process 450 applications for 218 individuals.
 Over time the app has also been expanded to include additional functionality.
 For instance, after the Kansas Legislature passed legislation making it easier for individuals with drug charges to expunge their records, we added functionality allowing the tool to generate the necessary forms to request removal from Kansas’ Drug Offender Registry.

 Currently, the team is finalizing the tool in preparation for deployment in legal self-help clinics across the state, and creating the foundation for a second version of the application that will feature additional usability improvements and expanded functionality.